Ryason55/quake_mission_packs_ry-vitalized/README.md

 -Armagon's health now scales to the player count in Co-op, giving him an additional 50% HP per extra player.
 (Example: Hard which normally has 3500 HP, will be 8750 HP with 4 players)
 -If ID1 maps are played in Co-op, finishing an episode will start the next one.
 -The cutscene Ranger used in the ending cutscene will no longer react to damage.
 Before it was possible to leave Proxy Bombs before the ending cutscene started to damage cutscene Ranger, who would then get angry at the player and effectively lock up the cutscene.
+-Monsters spawned via func_spawn now use a telefrag trigger like regular enemy teleports, as to prevent the spawned monster from getting stuck in players or other monsters.

 === Under the Hood ===
 -Additional Gremlins created from a Gremlin spawned from the Horn of Conjuring will now also be under the charmed effect